rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 * Tags are used to delimit the start and end of elements in the markup.

-Since tags are described to delimit the extent of an HTML element, one might be mislead conclude that HTML sees elements as consisting of its start-tag and its end-tag, and as containing everything in between.
+Since tags are described to delimit the extent of an HTML element, one might be mislead to conclude that HTML sees elements as consisting of its start-tag and its end-tag, and as containing everything in between.

 <!-- ======================================================================= -->